zikunz/nus-online-judge/README.md

 - **GitHub**: [zikunz](https://github.com/zikunz)
 - **LinkedIn**: [Zikun Zhu](https://www.linkedin.com/in/zhu-zikun/)

-As an educator and developer, I'm passionate about creating tools that enhance the learning experience.
-If you have ideas for improving WolframCode or are interested in adapting it for your own educational context, I'd be delighted to discuss possibilities.
+As an educator and developer, I am passionate about creating tools that enhance the learning experience.
+If you have ideas for improving WolframCode or are interested in adapting it for your own educational context, I would be delighted to discuss possibilities.